 The study points out that the relatively high share of regulatory costs affecting a home during its development are particularly significant in the current environment, when there is a low level of developed land in the pipeline.
 Thus, in most cases the full range of regulatory costs—those that fall on development as well as construction—will need to be overcome if production and employment in the housing industry are to get back on track.
 For more information, contact study author Paul Emrath at 800-368-5242, x8449.

 The N.C.
 Department of Environment and Natural Resources has published a form, State Stormwater Permit Transfer Request, in response to one of NCHBA’s legislative priorities — HB 750: Stormwater Best Management Responsibility/Association.

 This request form is for a transfer of the stormwater permit from a current permittee who is the declarant of a condominium or declarant of a planned community (as defined in Chapter 47C or Chapter 47F of the General Statutes, respectively) to a unit owners association, owners association, or other management entity identified in the condominium or planned community’s declaration pursuant to N.C.G.S.
 143-214.7(c2)/ Session Law 2011-256.

 The North Carolina Builder Institute recently created a new designation in response to the increased demand for remodeling.
 The Accredited Remodeler designation provides students with a more in-depth knowledge of the remodeling segment.
-Two of the required courses for the designation will be offered September 28 at the 21st Century Building Expo & Conference.
 Click here for more information.